Arihant-A/Arihant_1/a/README.md

 ## D Flip-Flops (Three Reset/Set Variants)

-Sequential logic synthesis is fundamentally different from combinational synthesis.
-Flip-flops represent **state** in a design - they remember a value across clock cycles.
-How the flip-flop initializes or resets to a known state is a critical design decision.
-This lab explores all three major variants.
+Sequential logic synthesis is entirely different from combinational synthesis.
+A flip-flop represents **STATE** in the design – it holds its value between clock cycles.
+The initialization or reset of the flip-flop is one of the important decisions made in the design.
+This experiment studies three cases.

-### Why DFFs Matter in Synthesis
+### Why DFFs are Important in Synthesis

-When Yosys encounters a `reg` inside an `always @(posedge clk)` block, it must infer a flip-flop.
-The **exact cell chosen** from the SKY130 library depends on the type of control signal present:
+Whenever Yosys finds a `reg` declaration within `always @(posedge clk)` code block, it understands that it needs a flip-flop.
+The **type of cell chosen from the SKY130 library** will depend on the control signal in the design:

-- **Asynchronous reset/set** → The control signal appears in the `always @ (posedge clk, posedge reset)` sensitivity list → Yosys maps to a cell with an asynchronous reset/set pin (e.g., `dfrtp`, `dfstp`).
+- **Asynchronous reset/set** → The control signal is included in the sensitivity list `always @ (posedge clk, posedge reset)` → Yosys chooses a cell with asynchronous pins (reset/set) like `dfrtp`, `dfstp`.
-- **Synchronous reset** → The control signal is only checked inside the `if` block triggered by the clock → Yosys maps to a plain DFF cell with extra AND/OR logic at the input.
+- **Synchronous reset** → The control signal is checked only inside the `if` block of `posedge clk` → Yosys chooses DFF with extra logic in the inputs.

-This difference has profound implications for timing closure in real chips - asynchronous resets are clock-independent but require careful CDC (Clock Domain Crossing) handling, while synchronous resets are easier to time but occupy more combinational logic.
+As you can imagine, there are serious differences in timing closure depending on the choice here – asynchronous resets do not depend on the clock, while synchronous resets are easy to time but use more combinational logic.

 ---